mirca-milanov/wpf-overview/README.md

 GetErrors returns list from dictionary based on key/property name

 CustomValidation method takes property name & setter value as parameters.
 Removes key for that property from errors.
 List\<ValidationResult> containers potential new errors.
-Validator.TryValidateProperty(value, new ValidationContext(this){MemberName = propertyName}, validationResult).
+Validator.TryValidateProperty(value, new ValidationContext(this)\{MemberName = propertyName}, validationResult).
 After that if validationResult list has errors, add ErrorMessage property to dictionary using Linq.ForEach

 Xaml TextBox that is getting validated needs to have properties: NotifyOnValidationError=True, ValidatesOnNotifyDataErrors=True.
 ItemsControl showing errors should use (Validation.HasError) & (Validation.Errors) for ItemsSource, ErrorContent for DataTemplate

 Routed Command: Static type that contains public, static, readonly fields of RoutedCommand type.
 In XAML, container like Window or StackPanel have InputBindings & CommandBindings.
 Input needs command & key combination, CommandBinding needs same command, and execute & canexecute event handlers.
 Down the logical tree we can have button that has same command.
 CommandTarget property is e.Source in EventHandler's event args and needs to be set with Binding & ElementName

+ViewModels Communication: ViewModelA needs to send data to ViewModelB.
+This can be solved with Mediator Design Pattern.
+ViewModels share Mediator instance, or get one from it's static property.
+ViewModelA calls Mediator.Default.Send(book), that method invoked Action\<Book>, that Action property is set by ViewModelB in constructor, calling Mediator.Default.Register(Action that is specified here)

+ViewModels Communication Example: ViewA creates Book instance, ViewB shows all books.
+ViewA can create book and with Mediator send it to ViewB.
+ViewB has set Action for Mediator, that is going to be performed when Book is sent

+ViewModels & DelegateCommands: DelegateCommands work well with ViewModels, because they can access properties of that ViewModel.
+Set DelegateCommand instance in ViewModel constructor, so that it can access object properties